Auston Trusty: Arsenal

-Loan at Birmingham City
+Loan to Birmingham City

-Trusty made his competitive debut in English football on July 30, 2022 in his new club's opening-day 0–0 draw at Luton Town.
+Trusty made his competitive debut in English football on July 30, 2022, in his new club's opening-day 0–0 draw at Luton Town.
 He scored his first two goals in England in Birmingham's 3–0 win against Bristol City on October 8.
-His own goal caused Birmingham's elimination from the FA Cup at the hands of Blackburn Rovers, but he redeemed himself four days later with a winning goal in the seventh minute of stopppage time of the Championship match away to Swansea City.
+His own goal caused Birmingham's elimination from the FA Cup at the hands of Blackburn Rovers, but he redeemed himself four days later with the winning goal in the seventh minute of stoppage time of the Championship match away to Swansea City.
 As of February 10, Trusty had played every minute of every league match throughout the season.
+He finished the season with 44 appearances in all competitions and four goals, and was voted Player of the Season by Blues supporters.

+Sheffield United

+On August 3, 2023, Trusty signed for newly promoted Sheffield United.
+He made his Premier League debut on September 16 in a 2–1 loss away to Tottenham Hotspur.
+He scored his first goal for Sheffield United on August 13, 2024 in an EFL Cup tie against Wrexham.

+Celtic

+On August 30, 2024, Trusty signed with Scottish Premiership club Celtic on a five-year contract.
+The move saw him join his international teammate, and fellow centre back, Cameron Carter-Vickers.

+He made his debut in the UEFA Champions League against Slovan Bratislava on September 18.
+He scored his first goal on January 4, 2025, netting the second goal as the Bhoys beat St Mirren 3–0 at Celtic Park in the Scottish Premiership.

 International career

 Trusty has represented the United States at the under-17 level, playing in the 2015 FIFA U-17 World Cup in Chile.
-He started the opening match, against Nigeria, but was ejected near the end of the 2–0 defeat for a poor challenge on goalscorer Victor Osimhen.
+He started the opening match, against Nigeria, but was given a red card near the end of the 2–0 defeat for a poor challenge on goalscorer Victor Osimhen.
 He missed the second group game through suspension, and was an unused substitute for the third, a 4–1 loss to Chile that confirmed the United States' elimination from the tournament.
 He was a member of Tab Ramos' under-20 squad for the FIFA U-20 World Cup, replacing the injured Marlon Fossey.
 He scored one goal during the tournament, the fifth in a 6–0 victory over New Zealand on June 1.

 On December 20, 2018, Trusty, alongside then teammate Mark McKenzie, received his first call-up to the senior United States squad for their January 2019 camp.

 Trusty was added to the roster for the United States' January 2022 training camp in Phoenix.

+Trusty made his senior debut on March 24, 2023, starting the CONCACAF Nations League A group phase match against Grenada.
+Partnering McKenzie in central defense, Trusty played the whole game, and provided the assist for Weston McKennie's second goal of the 7–1 win.

+Trusty was called up for the finals of the 2024–25 CONCACAF Nations League, but had to withdraw after suffering an injury.